dpelrlakim/Egrep-Regex-search/README.md

 Supports star (*), disjunction (|), beginning(^)/end($) specifiers, and concatenation.

-Compiled code can be run with the following syntax: main-egrep <pattern> <file1> <file2> ...
+Compiled code can be run with the following syntax: main-egrep pattern file1 file2 ...

 where:
-  <pattern> represents the regular expression pattern to search for,
-  the <file>s are optional (if no files are given, then the user provides the input directly through cin).
+  pattern represents the regular expression pattern to search for, file1, file2, ... are optional text inputs (if no files are given, then the user will have to provide a text input directly through the cin stream).